 The IPS screens each packet, which can help detect intrusions.
 This is done by comparing intercepted local data packets with information known about previous attacks via the global threat databases.
 This intelligence can be configured to trigger alerts and automatically raise incident reports which will allow a dedicated security team to identify and respond to suspicious traffic before any damage is done to the infrastructure.

-The IPS will look for a signature-based flow of traffic which perfectly matches the previously known attack signatures over the network, and it will result in an ALLOW or DENY to the network request.
+The IPS will look for a signature-based flow of traffic that perfectly matches the previously known attack signatures over the network, and it will result in an ALLOW or DENY to the network request.

 This intelligence is vital to help provide an organization with the opportunity to identify threats and risks.
 It can help with attack prevention, preparation, and response times by identifying behavior-based network changes.
 An IPS can also help with infrastructure visibility which enable engineers to manage a network more efficiently by monitoring and blocking unexpected network traffic, such as network traffic over higher port ranges or file transfers at unexpected times of day or night.